 Racing pinewood derby cars is one of the most fun activities in Cub Scouts.
-The Scouts get to work with their fathers and scout leaders to construct fun cars of every design and race them against each other.
+The Scouts get to work with their parents and scout leaders to construct fun cars of every design and race them against each other.
 This article teaches the fastest pinewood derby car designs, following pinewood derby rules.
 But before we get into that, have you ever wondered how the pinewood derby got started in the BSA?

 Remember there are awards for creativity too!